jafriyie1/chimecho/README.md

 ## How to run the program
 First, clone this repo.
 Then navigate to the `docker` subfolder and run `docker-compose up` in a separate terminal.
 This will start the Postgres DB instance.

-Note: **Please update the password, username, and name of the DB to reflect your `DATABASE_URL` within the `docker/docker-compose.yml` file**.
+Note: **Please update the password, username, path for the volume, and name of the DB to reflect your `DATABASE_URL` within the `docker/docker-compose.yml` file**.
 They are currently set to test as placeholders.

 Once the DB is up and running, execute the `create table` statements in the `sql/create_tables.sql` script.
 Once that is done, you may go ahead and run the program.